mvysny/vaadin-on-kotlin/README.md

 * Open the project in IDEA
 * Download the Jetty Distribution zip file from here: http://download.eclipse.org/jetty/stable-9/dist/
 * Unpack the Jetty Distribution
-* In IDEA, add Jetty Server Local launcher, specify the path to the Jetty Distribution directory and attach the `kotlinee-example-crud` WAR-exploded artifact to the runner
+* In IDEA, add Jetty Server Local launcher, specify the path to the Jetty Distribution directory and attach the `vok-example-crud` WAR-exploded artifact to the runner
 * Run or Debug the launcher

 ### Tomcat

 * Open the project in IDEA
-* Launch the `kotlinee-example-crud` WAR in Tomcat as described here: https://kotlinlang.org/docs/tutorials/httpservlets.html
+* Launch the `vok-example-crud` WAR in Tomcat as described here: https://kotlinlang.org/docs/tutorials/httpservlets.html